 Safety during COVID-19

-Current Public Health England guidelines state that you can meet one person from a different household, provided you keep at least two meters’ distance from each other at all times.
+Current Public Health England guidelines state that you can meet one person from a different household for exercise, provided you keep at least two meters’ distance from each other at all times.
 After undertaking risk assessments and consulting with our volunteers, we are confident that riding is with a cycle buddy is safe for people who are healthy and not in a high-risk group.
 If you are unsure whether it is safe for you to cycle, we suggest you follow these guidelines on safe cycling during COVID-19 from Cycling UK.
 As always, our volunteers will be observing strict safe systems of working guidelines for COVID-19.
 Click here for information on the symptoms of COVID-19.

 • Starting cycling: the basics (article by British Cycling)